aym183/PARC/README.md

      Parc
 </h1>

-Parc is an iOS application that allows Gen-Z consumers to invest in leading franchises like McDonald's and Subway with £100.
-This lowers the barrier to entry to an asset typically reserved for HNIs and let the 8.6 million Gen-Z investors in the UK, a seat on the table.
+Parc is an iOS application that allows Gen-Z consumers to invest in leading franchises like McDonald's and Subway for £100.
+This lowers the barrier to entry to an asset typically reserved for HNIs and gives the 8.6 million Gen-Z investors in the UK a seat at the table.

 Users can browse different franchises available for investment, evaluate the data points, and chat with an AI-enabled franchise investing expert before deciding to invest.
-The performance of all investments can be viewed on the portfolio page, and liquidity has been factored through the secondary market.
+The performance of all investments can be viewed on the portfolio page, and liquidity is enabled through the secondary market.

 ## System Design
 <div>